Xon77/L4LSoundsDataBase/README.md

-# A sounds library example sorted for [Live 4 Life project](https://github.com/Xon77/Live4Life) !
+# A sound library example sorted for [Live 4 Life project](https://github.com/Xon77/Live4Life) !

 This sound library is in development to work specifically with the spatial sound performance tool [Live 4 Life](https://github.com/Xon77/Live4Life).